ingadhoc/purchase/purchase_usability/README.rst

 #.
 Make purchase quotations menu only visible with technical features
 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
 Add delivery status on purchases
+#.
+Add print PO on purchase and done status

 On purchase lines:
 #.
 Add delivery status and invoice status on purchase lines